chstan/arpes/README.md

 #### Required Steps

+0. (Shell environment, windows users see section below)
 1. Python with managed environments
 2. Installation of this package
 3. Project dependencies
 4. Creation of a ```local_config.py``` file
+5. Installation of Jupyter

 #### Optional Steps

-1. Jupyter
-2. IPython Kernel Customization
+1. IPython Kernel Customization
-3. Setting up data, analysis notebooks, and datasets
+2. Setting up data, analysis notebooks, and datasets

+The rest of this document will guide you through the process of getting through the first set of steps.
+Additionally, example configuration files can be found in `example_configuration`.

+## Shell environment for Windows Users

+If you are running Windows 10 you can do the following

+1. Open PowerShell as administrator (right click menu)
+2. Run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+3. Restart computer when prompted

+If you are not running Windows 10, install [MSYS2](https://www.msys2.org) or [Cygwin](https://www.cygwin.com/).
+MSYS2 is recommended.

 ## Installing Python through Conda